Alice F. Tarantal, Ph.D.

 UC Davis School of Medicine

 Dr. Tarantal’s translational research program has a particular focus on the fetus and infant with ongoing studies that address early disease onset (inherited and acquired) and prenatal biomarkers, regenerative medicine (tissue engineering, stem cell transplantation) and gene therapy, lifespan health, and translational in vivo imaging.
-She is the PI and Director of the NHLBI Center for Fetal Gene Transfer for Heart, Lung, and Blood Diseases (established in 2001), and has a long-standing and productive track record in fostering partnerships and productive collaborations, providing extensive services to the greater research community, and conducting preclinical and IND-enabling studies.
+She is the PI and Director of the NHLBI Primate Center for Gene Therapy (established in 2001), and has a long-standing and productive track record in fostering partnerships and productive collaborations, providing extensive services to the greater research community, and conducting preclinical and IND-enabling studies.
 She has studied human and nonhuman primate stem/progenitor cells from a lifespan perspective and for transplant purposes, and developed a range of innovative transplant protocols adapting in vivo imaging to monitor cell trafficking and fate.
 She has extensive expertise in fetal development and organ ontogeny, and has developed innovative models for studying the interaction of immune ontogeny and TORCH agents (e.g., CMV, Zika virus) in collaboration with infectious disease colleagues.
 Dr. Tarantal is highly integrated with campus-wide programs and promotes the importance of nonhuman primates for translational research at the national level.

 Dr. Tarantal was the recipient of the prestigious School of Medicine Faculty Research Award in 2014, and was named as one of UC Davis’ most accomplished investigators, with a highly respected research reputation at the national and state levels.